gauditech/gaudi-docs/docs/reference/models.md

 ## Models

-Model is a named group of fields which corresponds to a database table.
+Model is a named group of fields which correspond to a database table.
 It consists of a name and a list of fields.

-### Syntax

 ```js
 model User {